Barney30818/line-bot/README.md

 ## Deploy

-### Deploy to Production
+### Deploy to AWS on local

-Deployment to network-one-production is done by GitHub Actions on a push to the main branch

-Ensure that the [.github/workflows/release.yaml](.github/workflows/release.yaml) has the TODO addressed to enable deployment to production
+Run the following command to deploy the application:

+    aws configure
+    sls deploy --stage {stageName} --verbose

+note: When deploy successfully, copy the url of `line-events` API, and paste to the Line developers -> Webhook URL

 ## API Specification